keeperofthenecklace/movieDB/README.md

 multithreading won't work since these types of interpreters have Global Interpreter Lock (GIL).
 Fortunately, you can use JRuby or Rubinius, since they don’t have a GIL and support real parallel threading.

+## Requirements
+ruby-2.2.2
+jruby-9.0.0.0

+As of this writing JRuby 9.0.0.0 is the first stable release of the 9k series that supports ruby-2.2.2.
+Please check the website http://jruby.org for any future updates.

 ## Category
 movieDB is broken down into 3 components namely:

 * Statistics